nonkit/SBResources/draw/README.md

 This notebook describes how to draw a lot of shapes with Microsoft Small Basic Shapes object (rectangle, ellipse, triangle and line).
 Drawn shapes will be moved, zoomed, rotated or flipped.
 To flip picture, a triangle is used as an isosceles triangle.

-The current versoin (v0.21) includes following shapes.
+The current version (v0.21) includes following shapes.

 A. Connecting Circles<br>
 B. Round Triangle<br>